sfbrigade/datasci-sba/django_tutorial/first_project/README.md

 You can use NPM to run the following scripts:
 1. `npm run build`: builds the JS bundles for local development
 1. `npm run build-production`: builds the JS bundles for production deployment (eg may include minimization)
-1. `npm run watch`: builds the JS bundles for local development, and then continues to watch the JS source files so any changes to them are automatically rebuilt into the JS bundles
+1. `npm run build:watch`: builds the JS bundles for local development, and then continues to watch the JS source files so any changes to them are automatically rebuilt into the JS bundles
+1. `npm run test`: runs the JS unit tests
+1. `npm run test:watch`: runs the JS unit tests and continues to watch the JS files so the tests are re-run whenever the files change

 Also, look at `web_app/package.json` to see exactly what these scripts are doing